fusion-jena/QuestionsMetadataBiodiv/data_repositories/README.md

 * [Examples] (contains example files)
 * [Analysis] (Java code to count the metadata data fields used and to generate charts)
 * [Charts] (contains the generated charts per repository and metadata schema)
+* [Content_analysis] (contains all files, selected files and keyword lists used for the content analysis of descriptive metadata fields)
 * metadata.tar.gz (compressed full parsed metadata)
 * ```metadata_harvester.py``` - source file to harvest and parse metadata (see detailed descriptions below)
 * ```split_content.py``` - source file to split each line of the metadata file prodcued by the ```-fs/--fields```- option of ```metadata_harvester.py``` script the  into individual XML files and, optionally, counts used keywords in a specified field (see detailed descriptions below)